anshulltyagii/CodeGenie/README.md

 [![tddGPT: ReactJS Counter App with GPT3.5](https://cdn.loom.com/sessions/thumbnails/7f56ab1b478049baa299813c223526bd-with-play.gif)](https://www.loom.com/share/7f56ab1b478049baa299813c223526bd)

-tddGPT is an autonomous coding agent that builds applications in ReactJS, Flask, Express, and more, all while adhering to the Test-Driven Development (TDD) methodology.
+CodeSage is an autonomous coding agent that builds applications in ReactJS, Flask, Express, and more, all while adhering to the Test-Driven Development (TDD) methodology.
 It operates entirely without human intervention.
-Beginning with a project plan, tddGPT translates requirements into tests, develops code based on those tests, and debugs until all tests pass.
+Beginning with a project plan, CodeSage translates requirements into tests, develops code based on those tests, and debugs until all tests pass.
 The TDD framework keeps the agent focused and goal-oriented.

-The core architecture is elegantly simple, utilizing just three tools: CLI, ReadFile, and WriteFile.
-It has been adpated from Langchain's AutoGPT example.
-Most enhancements were performed by ChatGPT Plus itself over the course of a month-long chat.
-The initially aim was to test the limits of GPT-4's capabilities in building ReactJS apps end-to-end.
-In the process, it gained an understanding of temporal concepts like past, present, and future, as well as cause and effect.

-Utilizing GPT-4 Turbo and GPT-4 Vision, the system is capable of transforming wireframes or screenshots, in conjunction with detailed user stories, into fully functional applications, complete with all necessary tests.
-The expanded context window of GPT-4 Turbo facilitates its functioning as an integrated team comprising a Product Owner, Programmer, and Tester.
-This enhanced capacity allows for the handling of significantly more intricate and detailed user stories.
+**Key Highlights:**

+- **Autonomous Development:** CodeSage operates without any human intervention, from planning to debugging.
+- **Versatile Technology Stack:** Capable of building applications in ReactJS, Flask, Express, and more.
+- **Test-Driven Development:** Adheres strictly to TDD methodology, ensuring robust and reliable code.
+- **Simple Yet Powerful Architecture:** Utilizes just three tools: CLI, ReadFile, and WriteFile.
+- **Adapted from Langchain's AutoGPT:** Enhanced significantly by ChatGPT Plus over a month-long chat.
+- **Temporal Understanding:** Gained insights into temporal concepts like past, present, and future, as well as cause and effect.
+- **Advanced Capabilities:** Utilizes GPT-4 Turbo and GPT-4 Vision to transform wireframes or screenshots into fully functional applications.
+- **Expanded Context Window:** Functions as an integrated team comprising a Product Owner, Programmer, and Tester.
-The agent is not just a code generator; it’s also a learner.
-It evaluates its mistakes and areas for improvement as a final step, and some of these insights have already been incorporated into its operating prompts.
+- **Continuous Learning:** Evaluates its mistakes and areas for improvement, incorporating insights into its operating prompts.

-This project is in early alpha stage.
-GPT-4 API key is required.
+This project is in the early alpha stage.
+A GPT-4 API key is required.

 ## Setup Instructions